Accessibility Tools

 By Dr Pranab Gyawali, Consultant Gastroenterologist

-Many of my patients in Dubai with ulcerative colitis, Crohn’s disease, IBS and chronic gut symptoms have already tried one or more probiotic products.
-Pharmacies in the UAE are full of options, and the advice online can be overwhelming.
+UK-trained gastroenterologist in Dubai.
+Many of my patients with Crohn’s disease, ulcerative colitis, IBS and chronic gut symptoms have already tried one or more probiotic products.
+Pharmacies in Dubai and across the UAE are full of probiotic options, and the messaging online can be confusing.

 Comparison of traditional probiotics versus next-generation probiotics in gut health and IBD.